Table of Contents

 Task caching 🔗

 Deder caches task outputs on disk so tasks whose inputs haven't changed don't re-run.
-This is separate from Scala incremental compilation: the compile task itself always re-invokes Zinc, and Zinc does incremental compilation internally.
+This is separate from Scala incremental compilation: when compile does run it invokes Zinc, which does incremental compilation internally.

 How caching behaves 🔗